GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

 <img src="images/76-app-result.png" >

 ## Detailed view of Kubernetes Resources

 #### 1. Catalog Deployment

 <img src="images/80-catalog-deployment.png" >

+This is a typical `Deployable` MCM resource for `Catalog` service.
+It contains `Deployment` Kubernetes resource inside.

+Line No. 35: Container image

 #### 2. Catalog Service

 <img src="images/81-catalog-service.png" >

+This is a typical `Deployable` MCM resource for `Catalog` service.
+It contains `Service` Kubernetes resource inside.

+Line No. 56: The annodation `mcm.ibm.com/service-discovery: "{}"` to be added

+Line No. 61: The Type should be `LoadBalancer`

 #### 3. Frontweb Deployment

 <img src="images/82-frontweb-deployment.png" >

+This is a typical `Deployable` MCM resource for `FrontWeb` service.
+It contains `Deployment` Kubernetes resource inside.

+Line No. 35: Container image

+Line No. 38, 41: Service Discovery url to call `Catalog` service is passed from the configmap.

+Line No. 43: Dependencies is declared here.
+Here `FrontWeb` is depend on `Catalog` service.

+Line No. 47: Placement is declared here.
+It means that the `FrontWeb` to be deployed in cluster `d`

 #### 4. Configmap

 <img src="images/84-configmap.png" >

+This configmap is deployed in both the clusters `d`.
+This properties form this configmap is used in `FrontWeb` service.

+Line No. 23: URL mentioned here is the URL to discover the `Catalog` service.

+The format is <<ServiceName>> . <<Namespace>> . mcm.svc

 #### 5. Channel